Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 The word alone conjures images of vast roaring rivers, feisty tribal women, impenetrable jungle and tropical wildlife.

 The Brazilian Amazon offers a comprehensive introduction to the jungle experience.
-Lodges and boats based around the tropical port city of Manaus offer excursions along the river and its tributaries, largely in motorised canoes.
+Lodges and boats based around the tropical port city of Manaus offer excursions along the river and its tributaries, largely in motorized canoes.
 Night excursions with local guides along jungle trails surrounded by the buzz of cicadas and the distant screech of monkeys reveal huge spiders, waiting by their lairs for unsuspecting prey, and, as you approach the water, the bright red eyes of the many caiman that inhabit the area.

 The wildlife of Brazil’s Amazon however is not as easily accessible to the visitor as that of other parts of the South American Amazon.
 Being relatively close to Manaus, much of the fauna around the area’s lodges has disappeared deeper into the rainforest to hide in its dense vegetation.
 A visit to this part of Brazil, whilst offering the chance to experience a taste of the authentic tropical rainforest that engulfs one of the world’s mightiest rivers, should not be undertaken with the sole purpose of observing the area’s wildlife.